 - Chapter 1: What is a Grocery Store and How it Works?

-- Chapter 2: What are the Benefits of an Online Grocery Store?
+- Chapter 2: What are the Benefits of Opening an Online Grocery Store?

 - Chapter 3: Deliberating the Potential of Online Grocery Stores

-- Chapter 4: What is Profit Margin In Grocery Store Business
+- Chapter 4: What is Profit Margin In an Online Grocery Store Business

-- Chapter 5: How to Start a Grocery Store – 10 Steps
+- Chapter 5: How to Open an Online Grocery Business – 10 Steps

 - Chapter 6: How to Run a Grocery Store More Efficiently